 More Tips for this Airfryer donuts recipe!

-More coating ideas for the airfryer donuts please?
+More coating ideas for the airfryer donuts, please?
 You can also coat the donuts with a sugar glaze made with 1 tablespoon milk added to 1 cup of powdered sugar.
 Dye it red with food coloring if you want to be more festive!
-Or make a chocolate glaze by melting chocolate chips in microwave for 3 second increments until melted.
+Or make a chocolate glaze by melting chocolate chips in the microwave for 3-second increments until melted.
 Dip the donuts in the sugar glaze or chocolate right before serving!